 Rains are full of dust and dirt particles because of smog and pollution.
 If you live near some industry, there’s a big chance of having acid rains in your area.
 Acid rains may cause defects in the car’s paint, and that’s why you should avoid washing in the rain.

 Also, when it’s raining, you won’t be able to apply car waxes on your car since they require dry weather to bond to the paint properly.

-It may sound funny, but it’s one of the most common reasons your car ends up dirty after washing it.
+Washing a car on a windy day is one of the most common reasons cars end up dirty after washing them.
 When the vehicle is wet, it attracts dirt to stick to the paint.

 I don’t have to explain to you that wind carries a lot of dust and dirt.
 Add that to your car, and you have a recipe for dirty paint.

 Always try to work when it’s not too windy.
 Of course, you can’t wholly avoid any wind, but make sure it’s not too lofty a day.
 If it is, postpone your car wash for another day.

 If you have somewhere to hide from the wind, great, do it.
 That’s why more and more people decide to work in garages.
 Garages, when made and prepared for auto detailing, are outstanding.
 Check my unique ideas for your auto detailing garage here.

 I hope that I helped you with some mistakes you’re potentially making when washing your car that make the car look dirty again.